 HDMI 1.3 and 1.4

 The HDMI first became available in September 2013, and it is still widely used today.
-This is mainly due to the fact that it can support 1080p at 120Hz, 1440p at 12Hz, and 4K at a solid 60Hz.
+This is mainly due to the fact that it can support 1080p at 120Hz, 1440p at 120Hz, and 4K at a solid 60Hz refresh rate.
 Furthermore, it can also support 5K resolution at 30Hz.
 As you can judge for yourself, HDMI 2.0 is capable of supporting all major resolutions.

 HDMI 2.0a and HDMI 2.0b

 HDMI 2.0a and HDMI 2.0b are the updated versions of HDMI 2.0.
 The first one offers support for HDR, while the second one comes with HLG technology.
+Moreover, they also increased the max allowable length from the previous HDMI cable 2 meter to 3 meters.
 Other than this, there isn’t any major improvement in them.

 HDMI 2.1